Galapagos Packing List and Boutique

 Prescription snorkeling mask or specialized snorkel equipment

-All regular snorkeling equipment is available aboard.
+All regular snorkeling equipment is available on board.
 Some charges may apply**.
-Consult your Destination Expert.
+Consult with your Destination Expert for further details.

 Our On Board Boutique